peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 **NB**: A logarithmic approach to the price prediction model was also used outside of this analyis.
 However, I decided against including that in this wrap-up due to the following:

 * it did not produce significantly better results
-* it would make the wrap-up a longer longer (almost 2x the length of the current version)
+* it would make the wrap-up a lot longer (almost 2x the length of the current version)
 * its stats are not as straightforward to understand

 ## Next steps / Recommendations:

 * there are a number of variables which are not included in this dataset such as apartment size, picture analysis, text of the reviews and the description of the property which would have improved the accuracy of the model
-* it might also prove helpful to develop a dashboard where the user can input variables and receive a prediction range that they should consider using
+* it might also prove helpful to develop a dashboard where the user can input variables and receive a prediction range that they might want to consider

 ## Where did the data come from?

-Dataset available from kaggle (link below), made available by Antonio Mastrandrea and representative of the AirBnb data in July 2019.
+The dataset was downloaded from kaggle (link below), made available by Antonio Mastrandrea and it is representative of the AirBnb data in July 2019.

 https://www.kaggle.com/antoniokaggle/milan-airbnb-open-data-only-entire-apartments